 Yes, you may pursue a civil suit against the perpetrator while the state presses criminal charges against the perpetrator.

 Being sexually assaulted at work may affect your ability to do your job.
 This may be because you feel unsafe at work because of the assault.
-You may even have difficulty going to work after the sexual assault, especially if your employer has been unsupportive.
+You may even have difficulty going to work after the sexual assault, especially if your employer has not been supportive.

 An attorney may be able to assist you if any of the above situations apply to you.
 An attorney can discuss whether you qualify for disability leave, unemployment insurance, or vacation time, sick time, or a personal leave of absence.
 Additionally, the attorney may be able to negotiate with your employer for reasonable accommodations, time off, transfer of the perpetrator, or firing of the perpetrator, when appropriate and applicable.